 All you have to do is boil water, add it to the pack, let it stand for 10 minutes, and the meal is ready to eat.
-They do end up costing a little more than if you prepared it yourself, but for some, it’s well worth it for the convenience alone.
+They do end up costing a little more than something prepared from scratch, but many consider the convenience worth the extra expense.

-It can be difficult to guess how much water to add to your freeze dried foods, so a good tip is to take a drink bottle with measurements on the side, so you don’t go overboard and end up with watery food.
-If you’re eating straight from the packet, it’s also useful to take a longer spoon or fork to stir with – that way your hands won’t get grubby in the packet.
+It can be difficult to guess how much water to add to your freeze-dried foods, so a good tip is to take a drink bottle with measurements on the side and follow the directions on the meal packet.
+Some people prefer to use a little less water initially and add more if they want a thinner consistency.
+If you’re eating straight from the packet, it’s also useful to take a longer spoon or fork to stir with so your hands won’t get grubby digging to the bottom of the packet.

-Freeze dried meals are a convenient and lightweight menu choice that makes food planning a little easier.
+Freeze-dried meals are a convenient and lightweight choice that makes food planning a little easier.

 Dehydrate your own food

-Dehydrating food is cheaper than buying freeze dried meals and it’s a great option for when you want to add more texture and flavour to starchy meals, but it’ll involve a little more effort on your part.
+Dehydrating food is cheaper than buying freeze-dried meals and it’s a great option for when you want to add more texture and flavour to starchy meals.
+However, if taking this route, you need to plan and get organised well in advance.

-Dehydrating reduces the volume and weight, but it requires a little extra water and time to rehydrate.
+Dehydrating reduces the volume and weight of your food, but it requires a little extra water and time to rehydrate.
 Plus it has the tendency to be a little more on the chewy side once rehydrated – so that’s something to keep in mind.

-Regularly refuelling your body as you hike is very important to keep your energy levels up, and to also treat yourself when you take a break from the trek.
-It’s best to keep snacks in an accessible area, like the hip belt or side pockets of your pack so you don’t have to sort through your pack to find them.
+Keeping your body nourished as you hike is very important for sustaining your energy.
+It’s best to keep snacks in an accessible area, like the hip belt or side pockets of your pack so you don’t have to sort through your gear to find them.